WanRuYang/TokyoGo/README.md

 ![cluster of venues](img/venue_clusters.png)

-**Figure 2: DCScan result: downtown area has highest density of venues and mixed categories, except for large theme park (e.g. Disneyland, Sea Park, and etc.) and mountain trails**
+**Figure 2: DBScan result: downtown area has highest density of venues and mixed categories, except for large theme park (e.g. Disneyland, Sea Park, and etc.) and mountain trails**

 4. A baseline model was built with features realted to popularity (how many vistis, percentage "liked", percentage checkins with photos and/or tips posted) of all venues.